OSUrobotics/robot_hand_generator/README.md

 ## How to Use:
+Documentation on the different scripts is provided in the /docs directory.
-Assuming that you have started and are in the docker container.
+Assuming that you have started and are in the docker container the follow is the typical actions you'll want to do:

 1. Navigate to the src directory in robot_manipulator_generator:
     ```console